thelukasssheee/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-Already applied:
+Already applied (with great success!):

-~~ Increase image's contrast beforehand, thus possibly reducing the effect of shadows ~~ ~~ Instead of a simple grayscale conversion, increase the trust-worthiness of light colours (white, yellow) instead of grayish dark colours ~~
+* Increase image's contrast beforehand, thus possibly reducing the effect of shadows ~~
+* Instead of a simple grayscale conversion, increase the trust-worthiness of light colours (white, yellow) instead of grayish dark colours ~~

 There are several options to further improve the pipeline: